CLDistefano/echos.exe/README.md

 `   -h /?  --help     display this help and exit`

-`   -v     --version  display this help and exit`
+`   -v     --version  display version information and exit`

 If -e is in effect, the following sequences are recognized: